hunterdyar/unity-tilemap-pathfinding-project/README.md

 - Con: If you are using ScriptableTiles, which NavTile basically is, like the Road example un unity's manual, that will need to extend NavTile instead of Tile.
 Everything else should still work, NavTile just adds data, it doesn't override RefreshTile or such.

 ## Not Supported (Yet)
+- Hex and iso grids not yet tested.
 - Obstacles & Agents.
 NavTiles that know that objects are on top of them, blocking the way or adding cost for pathfinding.
 - Encapsulate pathfinding in coroutine for single-thread non-blocking (er... less blocking?) searches.
 - Example movement and usage scripts